Nevenall/sufficient-reason/System/Magick.md

 #### Flaws

-  When a mage rolls opportunties on a feat, reality may choose to sneak a flaw into their feat instead of saving the paradox for later.
+  When a mage rolls opportunities on a feat, reality may choose to sneak a flaw into their feat instead of saving the paradox for later.

   Flaws can complicate the mage's feat, but can't contradict it.
 For example, a flaw in a wall of fire feat can't change or reduce the effect dice of the fire, but it could cause blowback to damage the mage, or complicate the situation by setting something important on fire.

 #### Backlash

   Besides, the paradox generated when reality successfully resists a mage's feat, a backlash might also be triggered.
-A backlash is something like an immune response to a mage, and it might inflict the mage with a persistant supernatural quirk or plunge them into a serious Quiet.
+A backlash is something like an immune response to a mage, and it might inflict the mage with a persistent supernatural quirk or plunge them into a serious Quiet.

   When a backlash is triggered the GM will roll all of the mage's accumulated paradox dice the two highest rolling dice will be the total, and the largest remaining die will the size of the backlash.
 If there are no dice left, the backlash will start at d6.